lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

 ### Why I Wrote This

-Metaflow codebase is not a colossus, and it's a rewarding learning experience parsing the source code without being drowned.
+Metaflow codebase is not a colossus, and it's a rewarding learning experience digesting the source code without being overwhelmed.
 In this series of articles, I'll be focusing on walking through implementation details of Metaflow, instead of on the general idea of how to use it.
 Note that I may add/remove comments in the original source code to help with the guidance.

 There can (probably will) be mistakes in my writing, and what you see here may be outdated at some point.